 Kettlebell squats are not necessarily complicated, but there is a lot to think about.
 It is also a lot more challenging to balance yourself than you think when watching Saladino demonstrate the move.
 If you’re struggling to stay balanced, grab a lighter weight and perform the squats with a weight in each hand.

 Technically you will be using more weight, however, the exercise will actually feel easier when you eliminate the asymmetrical element.
 If it is still too challenging, then you may need to modify and regress to using only your body weight.
 It’s better to perfect the standard squat before overloading with a weighted progression.
-And if you have any injuries, always consult with your doctor first.
+If you have any injuries, always consult your doctor first.

 The most important factor to keep in mind is to always focus on the quality of repetitions, rather than the number of repetitions.
 This is not a cardio exercise.
 It is a total-body strengthening movement, so you need to take your time.